 The CHNA requirements include:

 To assist with the assessment, UHD contracted with the National Rural Health Resource Center, headquartered in Duluth, Minnesota.
 The Center is a nonprofit organization dedicated to sustaining and improving health care in rural communities.
 The Center conducted demographic analysis and statistical research and surveys for the focus groups and key community stakeholder interviews were developed.

-Due to COVID-19 restrictions, the focus groups were held virtually.
-They included residents from several different communities in UHD’s service area and represented young parents, seniors, veterans, schools, businesses, healthcare consumers, and social services.
+Due to COVID-19 restrictions the focus groups were held virtually and included residents from several different communities in UHD’s service area and represented young parents, seniors, veterans, schools, businesses, healthcare consumers, and social services.
 The key stakeholder meetings were one-on-one 60-minute interviews and included representatives of education, law enforcement, local business, faith leaders, and other community and elected leaders.